khomyakov362/alcaeus-project/readme.md

 6. Create .env file in the root directory based on .env_sample.

-7. Optional &#2014; Run TEIGarage in a Docker Container:
+7. Optional &mdash; Run TEIGarage in a Docker Container:

 Running TEIGarage locally may significantly improve the speed of loading books to the database.
 The command: